Hate Story 2: Box office

 The film was a commercial success with a nett gross of ₹22.9 crore and was declared "Average" by the Box Office India.

 Soundtrack

 The first song "Aaj Phir" is recreated song from 1988 film Dayavan.

-The item song, "Pink Lips", which was pictured Sunny Leone, was is a promotional track for the film and became Bollywood full-fledged debut for Punjabi singer and actress Khushboo Grewal.
+The item song, "Pink Lips", which was pictured Sunny Leone, is a promotional track for the film and became Bollywood full-fledged debut for Punjabi singer and actress Khushboo Grewal.